 Finally, we pulled the ring one more time, repeated the previous step with the third row of blocks and we were all set!
 Once the final row was in place, the ring insert was put back into place for good.

 To keep dust and dirt at bay, we rinsed everything down with a healthy amount of water.
 The gravel bags can get fairly dirty in transit, so if there’s not any rain in the forecast, you may need to repeat this step a few times.
 Once everything is nice and cleaned up, you have a fire pit!

-When not in use, our handsome steel belted cooler has a home in a this covered deck box that we keep tucked alongside the back of the house.
+When not in use, we store our cooler in a covered deck box that we keep tucked alongside the back of the house.
 Otherwise, our 15′ ring boasts plenty of space for the cooler to stay within easy reach during relaxing evenings by the fire.
 (Bonus, it’s sturdy enough to double as additional seating!)